<> <> <> <>

 Can Ozempic be used for weight loss?

-Semaglutide mimics a natural hormone in your body called GLP-1, which is produced by your digestive system in response to eating food [1].
+Semaglutide, Wegovy's active ingredient, mimics a natural hormone in your body called glucagon-like peptide-1 receptor agonist GLP-1, which is produced by your digestive system in response to eating food [1].
 It acts on both the brain and the digestive system to regulate how full you feel after a meal.

 Are there any side effects of Ozempic?

-Although not everyone will experience all of these reactions, it is likely you will experience at least one, especially when you begin the treatment.
+Although not everyone will experience all of these reactions, you may experience one, especially when you begin the treatment.
+These side effects are generally mild and usually reduce as your body gets used to the medication.

-There are other less common side effects that can occur due to Ozempic.
-If you are experiencing any of the following while taking Ozempic, contact your healthcare provider immediately:
+Other less common side effects can occur due to Ozempic.
+If you are experiencing any of the following while taking Ozempic, contact your doctor immediately:

 • Inflammation of your pancreas